Person at lab bench

 Additional information

-Applications will be reviewed by an internal selection committee comprised of experts in the priority areas identified by Alberta Innovates.
+Applications will be evaluated by internal selection committee composed of experts in the strategic priority areas.

 The minimum Stipend Incentive offered is $15,000 CAD per year for Recruitment Fellowship.
 The Stipend Incentive may be increased as necessary to ensure the combined value of the awards does not fall below $70,000 CAD per year for Recruitment, or $55,000 for PFHI and Enhancement streams

-• Alberta Innovates Postdoctoral Fellowship online submission application
+1. Alberta Innovates Postdoctoral Fellowship online submission application.

-• Applicant CV (Common CV or free form)
+5. Applicant CV (Common CV or free form).

-• Supervisor Statement of Support (1 page max)
+6. Supervisor Statement of Support (1 page maximum)

 • Annual progress reporting to UCalgary is required for successful applicants